Astoria Fan

 The Astoria Fan is a submarine fan.
 It has sediment, radiating asymmetrically southward from the mouth of the Astoria Canyon.

+Shape

 From Astoria Canyon's mouth, the fan extends about 100 km to its western end, which is the Cascadia Channel.
 The fan proper ends 160 km south of the canyon mouth, although its depositional basin extends southward another 150 km to the Blanco fracture zone.

 Astoria Fan is generally asymmetrical.
 It extends roughly 55 mi west of the mouth of Astoria Canyon, and about 55 mi north, to Willapa Channel.
 Others trace different dimensions.

 Headed west, the fan crosses the continental shelf, trending sinuously down to the base of the continental slope.
 Near Astoria Canyon, it is at a depth of 2740 m.
 The fan is approximately 75 mi long.
 It varies in width from 1.5 mi to 8.3 mi.
 It has numerous tributaries.
 The fan extends about 100 km to its western boundary, which is the Cascadia Channel.

+Notes on the creation of the Astoria Fan

 Ash from the eruption of Mount Mazama has been found, in Astoria Fan.
 It may have been cut in the Pleistocene.
 It appears the Missoula Floods helped carve the fan.

 Astoria Fan merges into Astoria Canyon, 9 mi west of the Columbia River mouth.
 In the past, buried Pleistocene channels appear to have connected the two.